 Citi SMRT Card v.
 POSB Everyday Card

 POSB Everyday Card is a great all-in-one card for moms and families looking to maximise cash back from a broad range of expenditures.
 With rebates of up to 20% for dining, groceries, recurring telco and utilities bills, personal care, and petrol, it’s no wonder that the POSB Everyday Card was voted Singapore’s most owned and utilised credit card.
 But while POSB Everyday Card offers rebates on essentials, most of its rates require a minimum qualifying spend of S$800 per month.
 The annual fee of S$192.60 is also only waived for the first year.
-While consumers who spend less than S$2k per month could benefit from the POSB Everyday Card, they might also consider the Citi SMRT Card for its lower minimum spend requirement and 2 year fee waiver.
+While consumers who spend less than S$2k per month could benefit from the POSB Everyday Card, they might also consider the Citi SMRT Card because it has no minimum spend requirement and offers a 2 year fee waiver.

 Citi SMRT Card v.
 UOB Delight